jvis/Backbone-Boilerplate/README.md

 Application structure:
 * /app
-* * /app.js  -- main application class
+  * /app.js           application class
+  * /appConfig.js     applicaton configuration
+  * /config.js        require.js configuration
+  * /main.js          application entry point and bootstrap
+  * /router.js        Backbone.Router object

 This is a work-in-progress.
 Let me know if you have any suggestions or issues.